Davsan88/guidesAndNotes/aws_practitioner.md

 ### Availability Zones

 Availability Zones (AZs) are distinct locations within a region, each with independent power, cooling, and networking, providing high availability and fault tolerance.

+### Regions vs AZ Visualized

+Regions consist of multiple AZs, and visualizing this setup helps understand how AWS ensures high availability by distributing resources across multiple AZs within a region.